thomas051083/psd-psw/_events/2_pst-exhibition.md

 			CPF
 		</td>
 		<td>
-			The CPF Board has reached out to the Ministry of Social and Family Development (MSF) to create a desired streamlined Service Journey for citizens with financial difficulties who need help from the government.
-Check out the process that has been mapped out to help determine how the two agencies could come together to help the citizens in easing their pressing financial needs.
+			Check out how the CPF Board has reached out to the Ministry of Social and Family Development (MSF) to create a desired streamlined Service Journey for citizens with financial difficulties who need help from the government thereby easing their pressing financial needs.
 		</td>
 	</tr>
 	<tr>